RagnarGrootKoerkamp/BAPCtools/doc/implementation_notes.md

 This document explains some miscellaneous parts of the implementation of BAPCtools that did not fit in the [Subcommand documentation](commands.md).

+# Extensions of problem format

+## `@EXPECTED_RESULTS@: `
+Submissions may contain the string `@EXPECTED_RESULTS@: ` anywhere in their source to indicate which verdicts are allowed for this submission.
+This should be followed by a list of comma separated verdicts from

+- `ACCEPTED`,
+- `WRONG_ANSWER`,
+- `TIME_LIMIT_EXCEEDED`,
+- `RUN_TIME_ERROR`.

+Matching is case insensitive and extra white space is allowed.
+Examples:
+- `// @EXPECTED_RESULTS@: WRONG_ANSWER`
+- `# @EXPECTED_RESULTS@: ACCEPTED, TIME_LIMIT_EXCEEDED`

+Note that `ACCEPTED` must be explicitly listed in case this submission is expected to successfully solve some testcases.

+## Non-standard `generators.yaml` keys

+The following non-standard top-level `generators/generators.yaml` keys are supported:
+- `parallel` (default `True`): Can be used to disable parallelization when generating testcases.
+- `gitignore_generatred` (default `False`): Can be used to automatically write a `data/.gitignore` containing a single gitignore line like `secret/testcase.*` for each generated testcase.
+  This file should not be modified manually as it will be overwritten each time testcases are regenerated.

 # Building and running in tmpfs

 For efficiency, BAPCtools tries to minimize the number of disk writes.
 This means that it will do as many things as possible in RAM.
 In practice, `tmpfs` (temporary file system in RAM) is used for this.